Fred Roberts (American football coach)

-Fred W. Roberts (November 16, 1875 – July 28, 1959) was an American football player and coach from Wellington, Kansas.
+Fred W. Roberts (November 16, 1875 – July 28, 1959) was an American college football player and coach from Wellington, Kansas.
 He served as the University of Oklahoma's third head football coach.
-He coached the Sooners during the 1901 season and led the team to a 3–2 record.
+Roberts played for the Oklahoma Sooners in 1899, before transferring to Washburn University to play for Bennie Owen.
+He returned to coach Oklahoma during the 1901 season and led the team to a 3–2 record.
 He quit after that first year to farm, but he was always ready to appear at a big game if the team needed a halfback.

 Roberts died at his home in Caldwell, Kansas on July 28, 1959, at the age of 83.